Phosphorus is a chemical element on the periodic table.

 The electron configuration for phosphorus is 3s2 3p3.

-The electrons per shell for phosphorus is 2, 8, 5.
+The electrons per shell for phosphorus are 2, 8, 5.

 Phosphorus has one stable isotope.